AbhishekTripa1hi/web-geolocator/README.md

 ### Gelocation API

-Coordinates of the device's location are obtained using browser's Geolocation API
+Coordinates of the device's location are obtained using the browser's Geolocation API

 ### Web API - Reverse Geocoding